 If needed, they change landlord, they coach or fire the staff that doesn’t deliver, and they navigate the landscape defined by their government.

-The point I want you to carry with you is that YOU have the power to change.
-It’s what you do that will determine if your salon be successful or not.
-Don’t waste time and energy on circumstances you cannot influence and focus your attention on what you can, and you will see success.
+The point I want you to remember is that YOU have the power to change.
+What you do will determine the success of your salon.
+Don’t waste time and energy on circumstances you cannot influence; focus your attention on what you can, and you will see success.

 Where Do You Want to Take Your Salon Business?